maingroupchemistry/do_website/content/authors/admin/_index.md

 The observatories give a comprehensive view of our minimal viable products.
 We are working on the launch of three observatories, starting with [music.dataobservatory.eu](https://music.dataobservatory.eu/) and
 [ccs.dataobservatory.eu](https://ccs.dataobservatory.eu/) that we will finalize until 14 September 2020.
 Our Demo Music Observatory is already partially functional, and showcases all of the elements of reproducible research workflow, but some implementation (automatic doi versioning) and a full selection of the indicators is not yet finished.
 Out of our 2000 pan-European indicators, we will select about 50-50 in our demo observatories for daily refreshed availability.

+Whenever we collaborate with members of the open source, open data community, we apply the [Contributor Covenant](https://www.contributor-covenant.org/version/2/0/code_of_conduct/).

 ## Do you want to help our start?